mmcc1/DigitalMint/README.md

 The program highlights the issue of requiring end users to maintain a keypair, so that they can sign transfer requests or update their keypair.
 A solution may be in the form of a government portal which holds the keypair and automatically refreshes expiring keys.

 The code currently uses ECDSA to sign the coins, but RSA code is included too.

+The code has been recently updated to include an API and supports an SQL server backend using Entity Framework.